 Customer retention rate is the measurement of how a business retains customers over a specific period of time.
 The metric is highly connected to the churn rate: the higher the retention is, the lower the churn rate would be.
 For example, if your churn rate is 25% over a year, that means that 75% of customers stayed with your business.
 Thus, the retention rate is 75%.

 The benefits of customer experience analytics

 Customer experience analytics can help businesses and contact centres grow new revenue lines and exceed customer expectations.
 A customer’s experience is vitally important to growth, but without the data and insights to make informed decisions, it can prove to be very difficult to improve and progress.

-Omni-Channel contact data provides customer service centres with the insight they need to map out customer journeys using real life intelligence instead of assumptions.
+Omni-Channel contact centre solution data provides customer service centres with the insight they need to map out customer journeys using real life intelligence instead of assumptions.
 Insight from the data helps to deliver a holistic, non-siloed view which can help deliver a more consistent and efficient customer experience.
 The data allows for the discovery of obstacles in the current customer journey, giving businesses the chance to reduce or remove them.